waldoalvarez00/rtl8710_mp3_decoder/README.md

-This is not maintained anymore github user pvvx took it to the next level: https://github.com/pvvx/mp3_decode
+This is not maintained anymore, github user pvvx took it to the next level: https://github.com/pvvx/mp3_decode

 The following is for reference only.